Growing old gracefully: What’s the best way for men to prevent wrinkles?

 Dry skin is more susceptible to premature ageing, so be sure to moisturise daily.
 Moisturiser also helps to improve the elasticity of the skin and plumps up cells, so pre-existing wrinkles can temporarily appear less prominent.

 We all know that too much sugar isn’t good for us, but it isn’t just our bodies that are affected.
 When too much sugar is consumed, it triggers a process in the body called “glycation” which can seriously speed up the ageing of the skin.
 But it’s not just wrinkles.
 According to a study published in the British Journal of Dermatology, glycation causes a whole bunch of nasty issues, including:

 - Hardness of skin

 So perhaps it’s time to re-think that second biscuit with your afternoon cuppa?

 Keep your skin happy

 Just remember though, ageing is inevitable, and even for the most committed anti-ageing enthusiasts, it’s always going to catch up someday.
-So don’t stress about it all too much - there’s more to life than worrying about wrinkles.
+So don’t stress about it all too much.
+Afer all, there’s much more to life than worrying about wrinkles.